Summer is pretty much over, let's face it.

 Go ice skating

 Ice skating is technically a winter sport, but before too long, it will be just too cold to enjoy it.
-Rockefeller Center, Bryant Park and Prospect Park are good places to start, though the later you go, the more crowded the rinks will be.
+Rockefeller Center, Bryant Park and Prospect Park open up before the winter comes, so they're good places to start.